ajalt/clikt/docs/pages/quickstart.md

 ## Nesting Commands

 Instances of any command can be attached to other commands, allowing arbitrary nesting of commands.
-For eaxmple, you could write a script to manage a database:
+For example, you could write a script to manage a database:

 ```kotlin